Meet our Experts

 Jonathan earned his Bachelor of Social Work degree from Azusa Pacific University and his Master of Science in Social Work Administration from Case Western Reserve University.
 Jonathan became a Licensed Independent Social Worker in 2013.

-Theresa Cunningham, Vice President of Staff and Operations at Reality Changers
+Theresa Cunningham, Vice President at Reality Changers

 Theresa Cunningham serves as Vice President at Reality Changers, where she is responsible for developing, implementing, and managing talent and organizational development initiatives that build out, support, and advance the organization's mission.
 She also guides the operation and evaluation of programs that support low income youth to make it to, and through, college.